Heritage and history

 The history of Greater Sydney's water supply is a fascinating and often dramatic story as our engineers and city planners worked to adapt to a rapidly growing population and regular droughts ever since 1788.

-Dip into our water story with the water supply timeline to journey from early Sydney to the present day.
+Dip into the Sydney water story with the water supply timeline

 You can find a full listing of these items which have State or local significance on the heritage and conservation register.